-"Servicing Trigger Agent" means the Guarantor so long as a Guarantor Nonpayment Event does not exist or the Guaranteed Certificates are still outstanding.
-Otherwise, or in the case that the Guarantor fails to direct the Trustee within ninety (90) days following the occurrence of a new Servicer Event of Default or Servicing Control Trigger, the Certificateholders holding more than 50% of the aggregate Voting Rights of the Optional Control Class (or if there is no Optional Control Class, all of the Classes of Certificates outstanding).
+"Servicing Trigger Agent" means the Guarantor so long as a Guarantor Nonpayment Event does not exist and the Guarantee Expiration Date has not passed.
+Otherwise, the Certificateholders holding more than 50% of the aggregate Voting Rights of the Optional Control Class (or if there is no Optional Control Class, all of the Classes of Certificates outstanding) (the "Alternative Servicing Trigger Agent").